yqueau/near_ps/README.md

 The following demo files are provided:

-- `demo_1_calibrated_gray_LS_ps.m` : demo of fast calibrated PS using graylevel-converted images, least-squares estimator, no self-shadows modeling, and image downsampling.
+- `demo_1_calibrated_gray_LS_ps.m` : demo of calibrated PS using graylevel-converted images, least-squares estimator, no self-shadows modeling.

-- `demo_2_calibrated_color_robust_ps.m` : demo of calibrated PS using full-size RGB images, Cauchy's robust M-estimator and explicit self-shadows modeling.
+- `demo_2_calibrated_color_robust_ps.m` : demo of calibrated PS using RGB images, robust robust M-estimation and explicit self-shadows modeling.

 - `demo_3_semicalibrated_color_robust_ps.m` : same, but automatically inferring the lighting intensities.
 Instead of the optimization over the rank-1 matrix manifold as avised in [2], this script performs simple alternating optimization.
 Convergence guarantees may be lost, but in practice the same results are obtained.

-- `demo_4_box.m` : test on a box dataset, illustrating Lp norm regression, p<1

-- `demo_5_human.m` : test on a human face

-- `demo_6_comic.m` : test on a comic book to illustrate estimation using Geman-McClure's function, as well as a failure case of our method: albedo estimation is perfect, but shape is not satisfactory around black areas.

-- `demo_7_dental.m` : test on a plaster dentail with uniform albedo.
-Illustrates another failure case: due to strong shadowing, estimated albedo and shape are corrupted in areas where shadows appear in most of the images.
+IMPORTANT: in this case the depth initialization is crucial !

 ## Dependencies